 - 7-11 tablespoons ice water

 - Sprinkle: 1 teaspoon cinnamon sugar (or vanilla sugar)

-- Let the filling cool.
-If not making the pies right away, store in the refrigerator for up to 2 days.
-The filling may also be frozen for up to 9 months.
+Let the filling cool.
+If not making the pies right away, store in the refrigerator for up to two days.
+The filling may also be frozen for up to nine months.

-- In a large bowl, whisk together the flour, 1/2 teaspoon of salt, 1 tablespoon of sugar, and vanilla powder, if using.
+In a large bowl, whisk together the flour, 1/2 teaspoon salt, 1 tablespoon sugar, and vanilla powder, if using.

-- Add the butter pieces to the flour mixture and mix using a pastry blender, fingers, or a food processor just enough to make a crumbly mixture with some pea-size pieces of butter still intact.
-About 8 to 10 pulses using a food processor.
+Add the butter pieces to the flour mixture and mix using a pastry blender, fingers, or a food processor just enough to make a crumbly mixture with some pea-sized pieces of butter still intact, about 8 to 10 pulses using a food processor.

 If using the food processor, transfer the flour and butter mixture to a large bowl.
 Add about 6 tablespoons of the ice water to the flour and butter mixture and toss together until moistened.
 Continue adding small amounts of water until the mixture begins to form clumps.

 Turn the mixture out onto a lightly floured surface and knead a few times until a dough is formed.
 If necessary, moisten hands a few times, but don't overwork the dough or add more water than is necessary to hold together.
 Shape into 2 rectangles about 12 ounces each and 1 inch thick, wrap each in plastic wrap, and refrigerate for 30 to 45 minutes.

 Roll the chilled dough out to a rectangle about 16 inches by 12 inches.
 With a pizza cutter or knife, cut out 8 rectangles about 4 inches wide and 6 inches in length.